 Your smoothie liquid will be a bit more watered down relative to whole milk.
 But it still has that dairy milk flavor that most of us love.

-Skim milk is an incredibly great choice for those wanting to add muscle definition but not a lot of weight.
+Skim milk is an incredibly great choice for those wanting to add muscle definition while minimizing fat gain.
 It contains the same 8 grams of protein found in whole milk but at almost half the calories.

 Zero Fat But All The Vitamins